ChiaXinLiang/djangoFlex/README.md

 # djangoFlex
 A Django Framework Template for Flexibility

+## Overview

+djangoFlex is a template project for Django, designed to provide a quick start for various web applications.
+It sets up a basic Django project structure with some common configurations and includes server and client applications for RabbitMQ and MLflow integration.

 ## Provided Apps

 The djangoFlex template includes the following apps:

+1. **servers.rabbitmq_server**: Server-side setup and configurations for RabbitMQ.
+   - Start and manage the RabbitMQ server using Docker.

+2. **servers.mlflow_server**: Server-side setup and configurations for MLflow.
+   - Start and manage the MLflow server using Docker.

-1. **rabbitmq_client_app**: Utilities and views for RabbitMQ interactions.
+3. **clients.rabbitmq_client**: Client-side utilities and views for RabbitMQ interactions.
    - `send_message_view`: Send a message to a RabbitMQ queue.
    - `receive_message_view`: Receive a message from a RabbitMQ queue.

-2. **rabbitmq_server_app**: Server-side setup and configurations for RabbitMQ.
-   - Start and manage the RabbitMQ server using provided configuration files.

-## Overview

-djangoFlex is a template project for Django, designed to provide a quick start for various web applications.
-It sets up a basic Django project structure with some common configurations and instructions for adding your own apps.

 ## Getting Started